iodigital-com/io-technology/data/blog/benefits-of-functional-programming.md

 ## Purity

-Another benefit of functional programming is that functions are expected to be pure[^11].
+In functional programming functions are expected to be pure[^11].
 This means a function that has no external dependencies other than its given inputs and always produces the same output.
 This makes pure functions deterministic[^12] and are easier to test.